keeve101/private-whisper/README.md

 You can also specify the model checkpoints and the training parameters in the script.
 Details of our training parameters can also be found in our report.

-Our finetuned model weights can be found on HuggingFace [here](https://huggingface.co/keeve101/whisper-emma).
+Our finetuned model weights can be found on HuggingFace: https://huggingface.co/keeve101/whisper-emma.

 ## Evaluation
 For evaluation, please checkout to our evaluation branch via: